Derek Holmes (ice hockey): Hockey Canada

 Holmes was recruited by Doug Fisher and Lou Lefaive while he was coaching Switzerland at the 1972 World Ice Hockey Championships, to become a full-time employee for Hockey Canada.
 He began working for Hockey Canada in April 1974, and said its purpose was to "beat the Russians".
 He served as the technical director from 1974 to 1980, and summarized his work with Hockey Canada as being a project coordinator, administrator, and scouting Team Canada players for the Ice Hockey World Championships, and the 1980 Winter Olympics.

 Hockey Canada reorganized its structure in July 1976, and Holmes' title was executive secretary-treasurer at the time.
 Holmes scouted the competition at the 1976 Ice Hockey World Championships, and predicted that no country would dominate the upcoming 1976 Canada Cup.
 He later felt that Team Canada was favoured, on a team assembled by Sam Pollock.
 Holmes said that reestablishing the Canadian Olympic hockey team became more likely, due to the 1976 Canada Cup allowing best-on-best competition for Canada.
 The Canadian Interuniversity Athletics Union proposed developing a university team for the 1980 Winter Olympics, but Holmes thought that it would exclude deserving junior ice hockey players.
 Holmes supported Father David Bauer being put in charge of a committee for selecting a team for the 1980 Winter Olympics.

 Hockey Canada selected Holmes as the committee chairman for the 1977 World Ice Hockey Championships team.
 The event was to be Canada's return to the Ice Hockey World Championships since its withdrawal from international play in 1970, and he anticipated using National Hockey League (NHL) and World Hockey Association (WHA) players whose teams had been eliminated from the playoffs.
 He and assistant Bill Watters compiled the tournament roster.
 Holmes said that Canadians had low expectations for the national team at the 1977 World Ice Hockey Championships, and "I think there are a lot of awfully good hockey players who never got a chance to play on a Team Canada."

-He searched for a coach that would bring new ideas to the team, possibly an amateur or college coach.
+Holmes searched for a coach that would bring new ideas to the team, possibly an amateur or college coach.
 Johnny Wilson was later appointed coach of Team Canada.
 Holmes served as an assistant coach to Wilson, along with Phil Esposito.
 He stressed that Canada needed to be disciplined on the ice, due to the lengthy trip, roster size, and style of international play.
 After a fourth-place finished at the 1977 World Ice Hockey Championships, Holmes said the team was not disciplined enough, and that roster limitations prevented Team Canada from replacing those players.
 He recommended going back to a permanent national team similar to Father Bauer's team in the 1960s.